 We have also started on the production of eight useful handcraft species in a special nursery, with the Cofan women’s association in Dureno.
 Here we will plant a one acre “Handcrafts Garden” startingwith at least twenty key species for making the beautiful Cofan handcrafts.
 Yakum has also provided Geographic Information System training for young Siekopai who are mapping the most vital points in their 18,000 hectare rainforest, which they plan to conserve as a protected area.

 Each of the four nationalities is protecting large areas of Amazon rainforest, and faces serious threats.
 The Cofan and Siekopai have been heavily impacted by decades of oil production, mining, cattle grazing and African Oil Palm production.
 The Kichwa have recently regained control of some of the territories lost to fraudulent government land offices, and are allowing these areas to return to forests.
 The Shuar have successfully steadfastly prevented the entrance of mining and oil production into their forests.

-We would like to raise the profile of the Shuar, Cofan, Kichwa and Shuar so that children in the United States know that there are people here who care about and are taking care of their rainforests.
+We would like to raise the profile of the Shuar, Kichwa, Siekopai and Cofan so that children in the United States know that there are people here who care about and are taking care of their rainforests.
 With all of you, and our indigenous collaborators here, we will “celebrate planet earth.”